Best Things to do on Great Keppel Island

 5 Jet ski tour

 It’s always fun to explore coastal regions on a jetski, feeling the wind rush by as you take on the waves.
 But what makes jet ski tours on Great Keppel Island so special is that they take you all around the island!
-After zooming the full 28 km of the island, you’ll really see what makes this place so beautiful.
+After zooming the full 28 km of beaches and bays around the island, you’ll really see what makes this place so beautiful.

 6 Go for a hike